KenjiTakahashi/pacmixer/README.md

 m: mute the volume
 i: go into the inside mode
-q (or Esc): go outside the inside mode or exit the application F1-F5 (or 1-5): change to all/playback/recording/outputs/inputs view, respectively F12 (or 0): switch to settings view
+q (or Esc): go outside the inside mode or exit the application F1-F5 (or 1-5): switch to all/playback/recording/outputs/inputs view, respectively F12 (or 0): switch to settings view
 ```